dreamcatcher-tech/dreamcatcher-stack/pkg/interblock/src/w006-schemas/IpldSchemas.md

 ## Signatures

-An array of signatures as base encoded strings that matches the order of the Validators list.
+An array of signatures as `base36upper` encoded strings that matches the order of the Validators list.
 Gaps in the array represent missing signatures, which might still pass quorum.
+May be CID'd if space becomes an issue.

 ```sh
 type Signatures [String]